 Honoring Mr. Gault

-His taking the helm of the state association brings recognition and honor, not only to Mr. Gault, but also to the New Albany School District and to our city.
+The election of Bobby Gault to the leadership ladder of the Mississippi School Board Association brings recognition and honor not only to Mr. Gault, but also to the New Albany School District and to our city.

-During his time on our local school board, he has been a part of two school bond issues, two major construction projects and the employment of both Dr. Charles Garrett and current superintendent, Jackie Ford.
+During his time on our local school board, he has been a part of two school bond issues, two major construction projects and the employment of our superintendent, Dr. Charles Garrett, who was recently named state superintendent of the year.

-We join the New Albany Schools in congratulating Mr. Gault for reaching this leadership position in the state association.
+We join the community in congratulating Mr. Gault for attaining this leadership position in the state association.

 About Chris Elkins